 When I am exploring the world (remember all that?), I write a travel blog, to help me make sense of where I am, and understand how I feel about it.
-Okarito featured in February 2019, in my blog lazgoez2oz.com Reproduced here in full...
+To illustrate a little of the background to my song, Okarito Ways, here's an entry from my travel blog, lazgoez2oz.com - from February 2019.
+Reproduced here in full...

 M is beautiful.
 He smells of the bush, and his dark curly hair partly obscures a weather beaten face.
 Beneath his clothes you sense quiet, efficient muscles which might once have been a surfer’s.
 He wears badly ripped jeans, that show a colour tattoo of a map of the world on his right thigh.
 You wonder if it’s an affectation.
 He moves constantly without shifting his feet.
 He looks without moving his head: his eyes swivel in their sockets.
 He knows what you mean before you speak.
 Some say he’s from Sweden or South Africa, but he was born in Canada.
 Anyway, that’s irrelevant now.
 The small hamlet of Okarito has been home for 10 years.

 This place lies seaward of Mt Cook and Mt Tasman, the highest points in the Southern Alps.
 Together with nearby glaciers, Frans Josef and Fox, they form an area of high majesty – and tourism.
 Here, I joined others in a chopper ride and walk, on Shackleton Glacier, hiked up Frans Josef and around Lake Matheson.
 I was extremely lucky to avoid busloads of tourists.
 The landslide last week had forced the tour operators to panic and cancel trips up and down the west coast.